oed/seedsplit/README.md

+## ⚠️ Use at your own risk.
+This library isn't actively maintained and has not been audited.

 # seedsplit
 Seedsplit lets you split a mnemonic seed into a selected number of shards which are also encoded as mnemonics. n-of-m shards can then be combined in order to get the initial mnemonic seed.
 This is accomplished by using Shamirs Secret Sharing.
 Seedsplit supports 12 and 24 word seeds.